ros-industrial-attic/industrial_pcl_experimental/README.md

 industrial_pcl
 ==============

-ROS Industrial addons, utilities, and other libraries that extend or are useful with the Point Cloud Library (PCL)
+Experimental ROS Industrial addons, utilities, and other libraries that extend or are useful with the Point Cloud Library (PCL)